 Babies born to mothers who have untreated or recurrent UTI in pregnancy are at a higher risk of being born with low birth weight, which can lead to various health problems for the baby.

-Some studies suggest a link between UTI during pregnancy and hypertensive disorders such as preeclampsia, a serious condition characterized by high blood pressure, which can have severe complications for the mother and the baby.
+Some studies have linked UTI during pregnancy to hypertensive disorders such as preeclampsia, a condition of high blood pressure that can be dangerous for the mother and the baby.

-If a UTI is present during delivery, it can increase the risk of postpartum infections for the mother.
+If a woman has a UTI during delivery, it can increase the risk of postpartum infections for the mother.

 ARE UTI IN PREGNANCY COMMON?

-The hormonal changes and the physical pressure on the bladder due to the growing uterus can make pregnant women more susceptible to UTIs.
-It’s estimated that about 2-10% of pregnant women develop urine infection in pregnancy.
-UTIs are one of the most common bacterial infections during pregnancy, especially in the second and third trimesters.
+Pregnancy has been known to increase the chances of UTI because of hormonal changes and the physical pressure on the bladder caused by the expanding uterus.
+Around 2-10% of pregnant women develop urine infection during pregnancy.
+UTIs are among the most common bacterial infections during pregnancy, especially in the second and third trimesters.

 WHAT ARE THE COMMON UTI PREGNANCY SYMPTOMS?